chpill/re-frame/README.md

 [re-frame.rum]: https://github.com/chpill/re-frankenstein/blob/6353a6a8bd93a88ad2f72e121b41fe53b6b48064/src/re_frame/rum.cljs

-So, yeah, 3 different libraries mashed into one...
+So, yeah, 3 different libraries mashed into the picture...
 Hence the reference to the creature of the [Dr Stein] (It is highly recommended that you play that song in another tab while you continue reading this.
 You know you need more power metal in your life.)

 Someone suggested me that a more flattering comparison would have been the power rangers assembling into the Megazord.
 Although it would have been nice to have